Wang Zheng (pilot): Lawsuits

 In 2014, Chen Wei, a Chinese businessman who had himself circumnavigated the world, put up a prize of 1 million Chinese yuan for the first Chinese woman to fly an airplane around the world.
 In August 2016 another female Chinese pilot, Jingxian Chen, was reported to be part way through completing the journey, aiming to win the prize.
 Jingxian Chen, claimed to have completed her flight first and filed a lawsuit against Wang in Beijing, China.
 Wang's legal representative made a statement saying Jingxian Chen had made false claims.

 In March 2018, Wang filed a lawsuit against Chen Wei, the prize founder, for failure to pay her the cash prize he had already awarded her fifteen months earlier at the Zhuhai Airshow.
 Chen Wei denied the allegations of the complaint.
 Wang's lawsuit against Chen was dismissed by court.

 In 2018, Wang filed a lawsuit in New York County Supreme Court against the Ninety-Nines, a female aviators' organization, saying that they had falsely represented to the public that Jingxian Chen was the first Asian woman to circumnavigate the globe solo, while having two male pilots on board, and finishing her flight ten days after Wang's was completed.

-In 2019, Jingxian Chen filed a lawsuit against Wang's husband (and lawyer), accusing him of "fraudulently rewriting history".
+In 2019, Jingxian "Saki" Chen filed a lawsuit against Wang's husband (and lawyer), accusing him of "fraudulently rewriting history".
+She claimed that she, not Wang, was the first Chinese woman to fly around the globe alone.
+Her complaint was dismissed in 2023, and in 2025, Wang was awarded $7.3 million in damages from a defamation suit.